Yes, all small businesses are different.

 You might have heard the phrase “adapt or die” in business growth.

 Adaptability is the key to survival in times of fluctuating markets and uncertainty.
-But, more importantly, is also the key to taking advantage of opportunities to make money quickly.
+But, more importantly, is also the key to taking advantage of opportunities to make a profit quickly.

 Put simply, the margin of survival for any business is small.
 Over half of all businesses fail after five years.

-Dedicate a portion of your working week to learning about changes in your sector and if necessary dedicate money to networking events and conferences to access the newest information.
+Dedicate a portion of your working week to learning about changes in your market and if necessary dedicate money to networking events and conferences to access the newest information.

 Conferences, trade shows, and conventions are the perfect place to make links with other industry professionals and show off your business to prospective clients and power customers.